 While treatment decisions may previously have been based on factors such as patient preference, clinician experience, comorbidities, and potential drug interactions, this meta-analysis allows an evidence-based prioritisation of the many treatment options for GAD.

-The meta-analysis found that duloxetine, pregabalin, venlafaxine, and escitalopram were effective and relatively well-tolerated.
+The meta-analysis found that duloxetine, venlafaxine, escitalopram, and pregabalin were effective and relatively well-tolerated.
 Mirtazapine, sertraline, fluoxetine, buspirone, and agomelatine were also effective and well-tolerated but the supporting evidence base was smaller.
 Quetiapine, paroxetine, and benzodiazepines were effective but poorly tolerated.

 The findings were based on 89 trials published between 1994 and 2017, and included more than 25,000 patients randomly assigned to 22 different active drugs or placebo.
 Outcomes were defined as mean difference in change in Hamilton Anxiety Scale score and acceptability (study discontinuations for any cause).

-This topic has been updated to reflect the findings and now recommends duloxetine, venlafaxine, and escitalopram as first-choice options, with mirtazapine, sertraline, fluoxetine, buspirone, and agomelatine as alternatives.
-Quetiapine, paroxetine, benzodiazepines, and pregabalin should generally only be prescribed if other options have proved ineffective.
+This topic has been updated to reflect these findings in the context of clinical experience with these drugs, and now recommends duloxetine, venlafaxine, and escitalopram as first-line options, with mirtazapine, sertraline, fluoxetine, paroxetine, buspirone, and agomelatine as alternatives.
+Quetiapine, benzodiazepines, and pregabalin are second-line options and should generally only be prescribed if first-line options have proved ineffective.
+Tricyclic antidepressants are not covered by the meta-analysis, but remain a second-line option.

 Common condition defined as chronic, excessive worry for at least 6 months that causes distress or impairment.